ronlicaj/ronlicaj/README.md

-- 👋 Hi, I’m @ronlicaj economist-analyst
+- 👋 Hi, I’m @ronlicaj data analyst- economist.
-- 👀 I’m interested in numbers, technology, data analytics, machine learning
+- 👀 I’m interested in numbers, technology, data analytics, machine learning.
-- 🌱 I’m currently learning big data analytics and machine learning
+- 🌱 I’m currently learning big data analytics and machine learning.
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on machine learning projects.
-- 📫 How to reach me: www.linkedin.com/in/ronaldo-licaj
+- 📫 How to reach me: www.linkedin.com/in/ronaldo-licaj.

 <!---
 ronlicaj/ronlicaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.